Team Management

 - Support team members with growth opportunities like training, conferences, and other related activities

 These actions have resulted in tangible improvements.
 For example, team morale has seen a significant 50% increase, and all team members had development goals included.
-In addition, I have sent multiple team members to training both internal and external which has improved the skillset of the team.
+In addition, I have sent multiple team members to internal and external training, which has improved the team's skill set.

 1 on 1 meetings are essential for building trust and having a successful team.
-Here are some guidelines for these meetings.
+The following outlines some guidelines for these meetings as well as some suggested topics to be discussed.

-- Time & Place: 1 on 1s should occur at the same time and same place every week.
+- Time & Place: 1 on 1s should occur at the same time and place every week.
 Do not move the meeting around.
-Do not cancel it
+Do not cancel it.

 - Agenda: The agenda should be shared between the manager and employee.
-I use a shared document with a running list of 1 on 1s with agendas and notes for each meeting
+I use a shared document with a list of 1 on 1s with agendas and notes for each meeting.

-- Repetitive Topics: On a monthly basis, you should discuss any updates to yearly goals for employee.
-On a quarterly basis, you should discuss performance of the employee.
-On a monthly basis, you should also discuss professional development and ideas for growth for the employee
+- Repetitive Topics: Monthly, you should discuss any updates to yearly goals for employees.
+Quarterly, you should discuss the performance of the employee.

-- Health Check: On a rating of 1 to 10 have employee rate how they feel about the work
+- Health Check: On a rating of 1 to 10 have employees rate how they feel about the work.

-- Periodic Topics: Discuss goals, performance, and growth on a periodic basis
+- Periodic Topics: Discuss goals, performance, and growth periodically.